MicrosoftDocs/dynamics-365-project-operations/articles/time/time-entry-overview.md

 Project team memebers create and submit time entries for approval and the Project Approvers approve the entries.
 The project team member might recall a time entry for corrections.

 For information about how to create a time entry, submit or recall an entry, and other tools to help complete your reporting, see [Time Entry User Interface](ui-behavior-time.md).

-## Extentions and customization
-The underlying deisgn of time entry allows for additional field and customization to meet customers needs.
-For more developer information, see [extending time entries](extending-time-entries.md)